 THE SKILLS AND QUALITIES REQUIRED TO BECOME A RAILWAY SIGNALLER

 Whilst not exhaustive, the following list will give you a good idea of the types of skills, qualities and attributes required to perform the role competently.
-I recommend you take note of these as you will need to demonstrate each and every one of them throughout the selection process.
+We recommend you take note of these, as you will need to demonstrate each and every one of them throughout the selection process.

 - Excellent awareness of safety (being safety conscious).